-Earn your Bachelor of Science in Exercise Science and your Master of Science in Athletic Training in five years
+Earn your B.S. in Exercise Science and your M.S. in Athletic Training in five years

 Playing for a professional sports team tops the list of many dream jobs, but in reality, those opportunities are few and far between.
 Many turn their passion for the game into a career as an athletic trainer, helping to improve sports performance by preventing and treating injuries.
 Whether it’s a high school football player who needs his ankle taped or a professional basketball player with a chronic wrist injury, athletic trainers help prevent future injuries and heal existing ones.